Misogyny & Flawed Femininity

 Female sexuality, when weaponized against misogynists, trumps any other currency of power.

 It took me a while to start watching The White Lotus.
 Well, two months.
-Not exactly a punishable offense; one simply doesn’t have time to watch everything, and the amount of content out there in the wilderness is brutal.
-Way too much noise.
-And writing & Netflix do not make a happy, compatible couple.
+Not exactly a punishable offense; one simply doesn’t have time to watch everything, and the sheer volume of content out there is overwhelming.
+Too much noise.
+And writing and Netflix don’t exactly make the best pair.

-Yet, when so many people praise a single show, day-in day-out, I tend to budge.
-The verdict was in; take a day off and binge.
+But when so many people praise a single show, day in and day out, I eventually gave in.
+The verdict was in: take a day off and binge.

 I was jealous.

-When I heard the series is a societal satire, I was curious as to how you write a piece that won’t sound clownish or, well, end up creating a comedy that would take away from the seriousness of the issues you’re trying to depict.
+When I heard the series was a societal satire, I became curious about how one writes a piece that doesn’t come off as clownish or, worse, turn into a comedy that undermines the seriousness of the issues it seeks to depict.

-The first season, my less favorite — was a satire about the sudden struggles of white cis males, and the white population in general, by a sudden, rude trend of inclusiveness.
+The first season, which was my least favorite, was a satire about the sudden struggles faced by white cis males—and the white population in general—due to an abrupt and rude trend of inclusiveness.

-I don’t want to give out much of the plot, in case some of you still didn’t watch it or finished it; only, it always amazes me, in literature or a film/series, how social issues, its pyramid, and a structure are always best told— with a satire.
+I don’t want to spoil too much of the plot, in case some of you haven’t watched it or finished it yet.
+But what always amazes me, whether in literature, film, or a series, is how social issues, their hierarchy, and structure are often best told through satire.

 Character Mark’s speech, about the white/rich privilege: